Using a Live Ledger

 field that matches the _id

 of a parent document, establishing a 'belongs to' relationship.
 This approach is useful in scenarios such as categorizing blog posts under a specific topic, associating comments with a particular post, or linking order items to a specific order.
-This method facilitates efficient querying and organization of related documents within the database.
+This method facilitates efficient querying and organization of related documents within the ledger.

 Fireproof automatically creates incremental indexes for queries, so they stay fast even as the dataset grows.
 Read more about indexes and queries in the Query API documentation.